Fernando Álvarez (footballer, born 1925): As a sports executive

 Alvarez also held executive positions not specific to refereeing.
 From 1978 to 1988, he was a Vice President of the Asian Football Federation.
-In the national-level, he held the post of General Secretary of the Philippine Football Federation in the 1960s and 1970s.
+At the national-level, he held the post of General Secretary of the Philippine Football Federation in the 1960s and 1970s.

 Honors

 He received recognition for his contributions to association football.
 He was conferred with the FIFA Order of Merit in 2005 by then USSF President S. Robert Contiguglia with the Philippine Football Federation nominating him for the distinction.

 In 1973, FIFA conferred him a Special Referee Award in 1973, and was the only Asian referee to be given the distinction.
 The Asian Football Confederation has also given him the AFC Distinguished Service Award and the Philippine Football Federation awarded him a special award under the "International Achievements" category in 2004.

 Personal life

 Alvarez was married to María Lourdes Rotaeche.
 They got married on June 30, 1951 and had four children.
 In 1990, after most of their children have moved to San Francisco, the couple migrated to the United States to join their children in California.
 Alvarez died on February 16, 2013 shortly after the death of his wife in late 2012.